elkarrde/django-mollie-api/README.rst

 Overview
 ========

-``django-mollie-ideal`` provides a Python interface to the payment API by Mollie.com_ for use in Django projects.
+``django-mollie-api`` provides a Python interface to the payment API by Mollie.com_ for use in Django projects.
 It requires Python 2.5 or higher.

 .. _Mollie.com: http://www.mollie.com/